-We’ve carefully crafted our tour to take you on a unique journey through downtown Asheville, stopping at locations which are home to eerie presences and paranormal energies as well as being significant historical landmarks.
-This tour is suitable for locals and tourists alike looking to learn more about Asheville’s history and its resident paranormal entities.
+We’ve carefully crafted our tour to take you on a unique journey through downtown Asheville, stopping at locations that are home to eerie presences and paranormal energies as well as being significant historical landmarks.
+This tour is suitable for locals and tourists looking to learn more about Asheville’s history and its resident paranormal entities.
 Whether you’ve always wanted to know the story behind some of Asheville’s historic buildings and paranormal locations, or you’re just passing through town and are looking for a memorable experience, Asheville Terrors blends just the right amount of history, fun, and fear to bring you a tour you’re guaranteed to love.

 We’ve also designed our tour to be enjoyable for people of all ages.
 We take you on a moderately paced, one-mile loop through the historic downtown region, making for a perfect outing for families, groups, and solo ghost hunters alike!